dimitri-nicolo/calico/v2.2/getting-started/openshift/installation.md

    iptables -I INPUT -p tcp --dport 9081 -j ACCEPT
    ```

-#### Configure Prometheus and Flow Logs
+### Configure metrics and logs

 With metrics enabled, you are ready to monitor `{{site.nodecontainer}}` by scraping the endpoint on each node
 in the cluster.
 If you do not have your own Prometheus, the following commands will launch a Prometheus
 Operator, Prometheus, and Alertmanager instances for you.
 They will also deploy Elasticsearch, Fluentd, and
-Kibana in order to enable flow logs.
+Kibana in order to enable logs.

 {% include {{page.version}}/cnx-monitor-install.md orch="openshift" elasticsearch="operator" %}